JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

    Effects of Partial Incoherence and Film Thickness of MgO, a 45\ :superscript:`0` incident beam with p-polarisation

-The effect of thickness on the "Incoherent thin film Mode" is show in :numref:`fig-mgo-incoherent`.
+The effect of thickness on the "Incoherent thin film Mode" is shown in :numref:`fig-mgo-incoherent`.
 This method uses intensities rather than amplitudes for the transfer matrix and as a result, all the phase information is lost, resulting in no interferences after internal reflections.
 The calculations shown are for p- polarised incident radiation.

 The incoherent method deviates from the thick slab mode at very low frequencies, but as the film thickness increases the deviations become smaller.
-Similarly at frequencies above the LO frequency the deviations from the thick slab mode are less for the thicker films.
+Similarly at frequencies above the LO frequency, the deviations from the thick slab mode are less for the thicker films.
 The user needs to be aware that for large thicknesses the calculation of the propagation matrix can lead to numerical overflows.
 These manifest themselves as sudden changes in transmittance.
 Reflectance calculations are badly affected by this and it is recommended to use the 'thick slab' mode for such cases.